Car Manufacturer Insurance Programs: Tesla, GM, and OEM Coverage

 What This Means for Consumers

 More competition is generally good news for drivers.
-The rise of OEM insurance programs will pressure traditional carriers to offer better telematics discounts and more transparent pricing.
-Smart shoppers should always compare their manufacturer's insurance offering against traditional options — your vehicle type and make have a significant impact on which insurer will offer you the best rate.
+The rise of OEM insurance programs will pressure traditional carriers to offer better usage-based car insurance discounts and more transparent pricing.
+Smart shoppers should always compare their manufacturer's insurance offering against traditional options — your vehicle make and model have a significant impact on which insurer will offer you the best rate.
+Learn how car insurance rates in 2026 are trending and whether switching programs could lower what you pay.

 Smart Savings Made Simple!